Meeting the challenges of Acquired Nystagmus – a patient’s perspective

 In 2015 I experienced the sudden onset of acquired nystagmus (AN).
 This was completely without warning.
 It had an immediate and devastating impact on every aspect of my life and wellbeing.

 I now have some understanding of nystagmus and oscillopsia and how it manifests itself, but at the time I was completely unaware of the condition.
-The experience was very frightening, and its initial effects were shocking and the source of great personal anguish and anxiety.
+The experience was very frightening and its initial effects were shocking and the source of great personal anguish and anxiety.

 Since acquiring nystagmus, I have relied on my professional knowledge, personal skills, and resilience to cope.
-This is an account some of my experiences and perceptions of my journey and how I overcame the significant personal challenges which emerged.
+This is an account of some of my experiences and perceptions of my journey and how I overcame the significant personal challenges which emerged.
 I hope my experience will help others understand this complex condition and that it will influence improvements in diagnosis and care.

 Initially nystagmus manifested itself as a difficulty reading print.
 This quickly escalated and I became aware of oscillation.
 This occurred about a year after a routine sight test which had indicated my eye health and vision were good.